bridgetownrb/bridgetown/bridgetown-website/src/_docs/configuration/initializers.md

 end
 ```

-Inside of the block, you can use the DSL just like in the main `configure` block.
+Inside of the block, you can use the same DSL as the main `configure` block.
 You can also reference keys that were previously set:

 ```rb
 init :some_initializer do